linode/docs/docs/networking/vpn/Secure-Communications-with-OpenVPN-on-Ubuntu-12-04-&-Debian-7.md

         remote example.com 1194
         ~~~

 5. In the same file, `client.conf`, edit the `cert` and `key` lines to reflect the name of your key.
-In this example we use `client1` for the file name.
+In this example we use `client1` for the file name:

     {: .file }
     ~/client.conf